pocomane/brewed-in-the-apocalypse/bita.md

 It is not mandatory that the troubles arise directly from the performed action.
 It could often seem natural, and there is nothing bad doing it, but they can be also completely new things added to the fiction.
-Sometimes other moves may seem to be equivalent to __Face the uncertain__, but the fact that other moves force the scenarist to follow a certain clue is a core difference.
+They may also not involve the player performing the roll at all, but some other one.

 ```
 Scenarist - Bob, you got a twist.
 Bart quickly understand that the